Sammmte/unity-toolbar-extender-ui-toolkit/README.md

 <!-- TOC --><a name="group-your-elements-to-save-space"></a>
 # Group Your Elements to Save Space

-Create a **Group Definition** and group any visual element in it.
+Create a **Group Definition** asset and group any visual element in it.
 They will be hidden and shown by a dropdown.

+To create a **Group Definition** asset go to `Project Window -> Right Click -> Create -> Paps -> Unity Toolbar Extender UI Toolkit -> Group Definition`

 ![](Assets/Package/Readme-Resources~/group-demonstration.gif)